IBM/BlockchainDevelopmentDesignPatterns/docs/design_patterns/SecureSyncPattern.md

 * A dedicated consumer can be used to read data off the queue for analytics and learning purpose

-* Assuming the data is in JSON format, the consumer could then transform data into a traditional tabular relational format and store it in a standard RDMS.
+* Assuming the data is in JSON format, the consumer could then transform data into a traditional tabular relational format or

-* This RDMS could then be used as a source of an ETL process that could load the data into a traditional data warehouse
+  appropriate format and populate a traditional data warehouse

 * The data warehouse could then be used for standard business analytics, visualization, reporting etc

 * The data warehouse could also be used as a source for a computing framework such as Apache spark, which could use historical data as a part of its machine learning models

 * Another consumer could be used to read the data off the queue and stream it into Apache spark directly as well.

 ## Usage/Examples